janfri/regtest/README.md

 ## Rake task

 Regtest includes a Rake task `regtest`.
-Per default it runs any `.rb` files under the `regtest` directory and includes all files under the `regtest` directory to the files packaged with gem.
+By default it runs any `.rb` files under the `regtest` directory and includes all files under the `regtest` directory to the files packaged with gem.
+You can change these defaults like
-You can change these defaults like this
+this:

 ```ruby
 require 'regtest/task'